The Animation Process – Complete Step by Step Guide 2026

 1. Research: Getting to Know Your Brand

-Making animated ads is not only about character design and script brainstorming.
+Making animated videos is not only about character design and script brainstorming.
 In fact, it’s crucial to gain a thorough understanding of your business first.
-That’s why we always take the time to learn as much as possible about your brand and your product and service so we can discover your specific needs and goals for your animated corporate video.
+That’s why we always take the time to learn as much as possible about your brand and your product and service so we can discover your specific needs and goals for your animated video.

 How do we do this?
 Well, we send clients a creative brief with questions about their brand’s values, identity, and target audience.
 We also ask about the video’s goals and the tone it should have.
+Here’s a downloadable version of our brief in case you want to have a better idea of what it involves.

 Once you’ve filled out this document, we will hold an online meeting to discuss further details and get both your team and ours on the same page.
 Finally, with all your information in mind, we put our heads together and start working towards the next stage of the 2D animation process.